coolzhao/Geo-SAM/docs/source/Usage/encoder_package.rst

 Usage
 -----

-You can call this script in Python or Terminal.
-We recommend using Python interface directly for processing, which will have greater flexibility.
+There are **two ways** to use GeoSAM-Image-Encoder.
+You can call it in Python or Terminal.
+We recommend using Python interface directly which will have greater flexibility.

 Using Python
 ~~~~~~~~~~~~